Joyce Glasser reviews Werewolf (Wilkolak) (October 4, 2019), Cert. 15, 88 min.

 One of the problems with the film, which might be down to budget, is that the setting feels artificial and we never see more than one room at a time, making it difficult to figure out where the dogs are in relation to the children.
 It is only when Hanka sneaks out, making it to a truck where, surrounded by the dogs, she seeks temporary refuge, that we really measure the danger and feel the tension.
 Dominik Danilczyk’s impressive cinematography is at its best in the outdoor shots.

-If Panek’s tale lacks the force, style and cathartic ending of Samuel Fuller’s White Dog, it is still a haunting and original thriller filled with atmosphere and convincing performances from non-professional actors, even if their characters of all but the three leads remain one dimensional.
+If Panek’s tale lacks the force, style and cathartic ending of Samuel Fuller’s White Dog, it is still a haunting and original thriller filled with atmosphere and convincing performances from non-professional actors, even if most of the characters remain one dimensional.

-Werewolf is most noteworthy, perhaps, for its depiction of victims of the worst degradation and deprivation imaginable struggling to maintain the vestiges of their humanity when societal constructs have disappeared and grabbing a scrap of bread first can mean the difference between life and death.
+Werewolf is most noteworthy, perhaps, for its depiction of victims of the worst degradation and deprivation imaginable.
+They struggle to maintain the vestiges of their humanity when societal constructs have disappeared and grabbing a scrap of bread first can mean the difference between life and death.

 You can watch the film trailer here: